 Shortness of breath can also be a symptom of other medical conditions that may occur alongside leukemia, such as:

-Some MyLeukemiaTeam members have found that their shortness of breath was caused by other conditions besides their cancer.
+Some MyLeukemiaTeam members have found that their shortness of breath was caused by other conditions besides cancer.
 “I have told my doctor about the shortness of breath, and he says it’s my anxiety,” one member wrote.

 Other factors could also impact breathlessness.
 “Rain and humidity make it more difficult sometimes,” one MyLeukemiaTeam member reported.